top of page

 Twelve-step fellowships like A.A. and N.A. are not a one-size-fits-all solution, but they remain a proven, powerful, and widely accessible tool in the addiction recovery landscape.
 For millions of people, they offer hope, healing, and structure—without financial barriers or the stigma sometimes associated with formal treatment.

-Rather than dismiss these fellowships as outdated or cult-like, we should recognize their unique contributions to community-based recovery, especially for individuals without access to insurance, housing, or long-term care.
+Rather than dismiss these fellowships as outdated or cult-like, we should recognize their unique contributions to community-based recovery.
+This is especially important for individuals without access to insurance, housing, or long-term care.
 When used alongside evidence-based therapies, mental health treatment, and sober living programs, twelve-step recovery can be a cornerstone of lifelong sobriety and personal transformation.

 Works Cited